No-Fault Insurance States: How PIP Requirements Work in Your State

 See if you qualify for a lower rate in less than 2 minutes

-If you live in one of the 12 no-fault insurance states, the rules of the road after a car accident work very differently than in most of the country.
+If you live in one of the 12 no-fault insurance states, the rules after a car accident work very differently than in most of the country.
 Instead of filing a claim against the other driver's insurance, you turn to your own policy first — specifically your Personal Injury Protection (PIP) coverage — to pay for medical bills and lost wages, no matter who was at fault.

 Key Pinch Points